 A typical eyeball is round.
-However, patients that suffer from astigmatism have eyes shaped more like a football.
+However, patients with astigmatism have eyes shaped more like a football.
 Patients with astigmatism have trouble focusing properly as objects at a distance appear wavy and blurry.
+Astigmatism causing eye fatigue and headaches with prolonged computer work.
 A visit to the optometrist will help diagnose astigmatism.
 At Columbia Vision Center in Seattle, we have been helping our patients manage astigmatism for many years.

 Causes and Symptoms of Astigmatism

 Many people believe that you can develop astigmatism by sitting too close to the television or by reading in low light.
 However, this is not true.
-Many people are born with the condition and the exact reason for the condition developing is still unclear.
+Many people are born with the condition and the exact reason for the condition is still unclear.
 Astigmatism can also be caused by an eye disease, surgery, or eye injury.
 Keratoconus can also cause astigmatism, though this is rare.
-Astigmatism can cause your cornea to become thinner and take on a cone-like shape.
-If you have astigmatism, you will likely need specialty contact lenses to see properly.
-Symptoms of astigmatism progress slowly and include:
+Astigmatism can usually be managed with the right glasses or contact lenses.
+Symptoms of astigmatism include:

 - Blurry vision